alastairzotos/orthogonality/README.md

 ### CI/CD and deployment plan

 Included is a Dockerfile that makes it easy to build docker containers in a Turbo monorepo.
-All that's required in the docker build command is a `SCOPE` variable, referring to which app to build (`api` or `client`) and a `PORT`.
+All that's required in the docker build command is a `SCOPE` variable, referring to which app to build (`api` or `client`) and a `PORT` for port mappings.

 This can be done easily from CI pipelines such as GitHub Actions.